-When it is influenza season, be aware that many common respiratory infections are spread from person to person via coughing and sneezing.
+Influenza and many common respiratory infections are highly contagious and spread from person to person via coughing and sneezing.
 The best way to protect yourself and others from influenza type infections is to be proactive and adopt good hygiene practices for

 Departmental flu vaccination program for staff

 There is currently a Whole of Government – Standing Offer Arrangement (SOA) for Workplace Health Services (QGP0048-18).
-This SOA lists flu vaccination providers able to provide this service for 2018-2021.
-All major regional cities and towns are serviced for flu vaccinations (e.g. Cairns, Townsville, Mackay etc.).
-Many of our smaller, more remote locations are also serviced by the providers, however there are some exceptions.
+This SOA lists flu vaccination providers able to provide this service for 2018-2023.
+All major regional cities and towns are serviced for flu vaccinations (e.g. Cairns, Townsville, Mackay etc.) Many of our smaller, more remote locations are also serviced by the providers, however there are some exceptions.

-For information on how to arrange a flu vaccination clinic for employees in departmental schools and workplaces, please visit the Staff Flu Vaccination Program on OnePortal.
+For information on how to arrange flu vaccinations for employees in departmental schools and workplaces, search for ‘staff flu vaccinations’ on OnePortal.